Esther-Uche/Student-Performance-Exploratory-Dashboard/README.md

 The Problem: Usually, you'd expect "Sports" students to have higher attendance due to eligibility requirements.

-The Fix: Highlight that "Extracurricular involvement at Tofunmi Senku Academy is a lifestyle, not just a requirement," as it maintains a high baseline across the board.
+The Fix: Highlight that "Extracurricular involvement at Tofunmi Senku Academy is a lifestyle not a mere requirement", as it maintains a high baseline across the board
 ----

 ## 5. Gender Neutrality
 The Avg.
 Attendance by Gender pie chart is a perfect 50/50 split.

 The Scores by Gender bar chart shows that Females slightly outperform Males in English (the gray bar), while Males are slightly higher in Math.

-Observation: The school has achieved excellent gender parity in terms of population and general attendance.
+Observation: The school has achieved excellent grade parity in terms of population and general attendance.

 ---
 ## 6.Attendance Baseline:
 The school-wide attendance average sits at 80.16%, providing a stable foundation for academic delivery.